-For most children applying to the school, this criterion is the most important one, as those children who are living nearer the nodal points will be given a higher priority.
-We use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+5. Nearness of Children's Homes to School - We use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
+The home of the child is established by the fact that they reside there permanently or where parents have shared responsibility for a child following the breakdown of their relationship and the child lives for part of the week with each parent.